Learn how to build a commerce storefront from scratch with the commercetools AI plugin.

 - Git

 - A supported coding agent.
-The plugin is tested with Claude Code, Cursor, VS Code Copilot, and OpenAI Codex, but any agent that reads
+The plugin is tested with Claude Code, Cursor, Copilot in VS Code, and OpenAI Codex, but any agent that reads

 Build the storefront